saikhmirsat/saikhmirsat/README.md

 <h1 align="center">Hi 👋, I'm Saikh Mirsat</h1>
-<h3 align="center">A motivated, ambitious full stack web developer with MERN stack expertise.
+<h3 align="center">A motivated, ambitious full-stack web developer with MERN stack expertise.
 Creating websites using HTML, CSS, JavaScript, React, Redux, Node.js, Express.js, and MongoDB.
 Looking to launch a career as a web developer in a reputable company that is technology-driven.</h3>

 <br/>
 <br/>